isabella232/drawIT/README.md

 - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
 - Use shape parameter default as shape names are subject to change.
 - Use component names for line color (pencolor) and fill color (bgcolor).
+- Colors can be specified by name, number, hex, or component (recommended).
 - Fill colors (bgcolor) are automatically alternated between white and light fills.
 - Connectors between nodes and clusters with single or double arror or no arrow.
 - Planned: Enable diagram export to jpg, pdf, png, or svg directly from drawIT.